Feng Tang: Influence

-Feng Tang's dual identity of an artist and a competent business leader struck a chord in the Chinese psyche.
-On one level, he is an inspiration for many who have a regular career and at the same time aspire in creative and artistic pursuits.
-On a deeper and more cultural level, Feng Tang is perhaps the only person in China's recent memory who reflects the age-old image of the ideal gentlemen in Chinese tradition; one who is devoted in worldly pursuits (Confucianism) and more importantly cultivates his artistical, philosophical, and spiritual virtues (Taoism and Buddhism).
-For this reason, Feng Tang become a cultural icon and an influencer in China.

 As an influencer, Feng Tang frequently publishes essays and anecdotes on social media.
 He has over 10 million followers on Weibo, one of the most important Chinese social media websites.
 Feng Tang has been a columnist for GQ magazine in China for ten years, during which time his articles appeared in every issue of the magazine, and his portrait even appeared on the cover once.
 Through these articles, he promotes a more mindful lifestyle, a more naturalistic and contained aesthetics, and a better appreciation of everyday events and objects.
 He even provides an advice for relationships, careers, and overcoming obstacles in life, with style and humour.